NebyatKassahun/NebyatKassahun/README.md

 ## Hi there 👋
 💫 About Me:

-🔭 I'm working on an estimate Full Stack developing
+🔭 I'm working on an estimate Full Stack developer

 👯 I would love to collaborate with a startup team

-💬 Feel free to ask me for more information about my projects ⚡ "Any fool can write code that a computer can understand.
+💬 Feel free to ask me for more information about my projects

+⚡ "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand." - Martin Fowler.

 ## 🌐 Socials: